Rider for Net Metering of Residential and General Service Rates

 paid to the retail member for excess energy granted to the

-solar photovoltaic generating capacity, there is a $5.00
+photovoltaic generating capacity, there is a $5.00 per month

-per month distribution service charge.
-However, for the term of
+distribution service charge.
+However, for the term of the rider,

-the rider, this charge to consumer will be waived by the
+this charge to consumer will be waived by the Cooperative as long

-Cooperative and paid by the wholesale power supplier.
+as it is paid by the wholesale power supplier.
+Our wholesale

 6. For each nameplate kW of installed,